 Epigraph: Tears of a Viking…

 Cnut and Zeb are in the Caribbean.
 And Zeb is drinking Bud Light.
 You’re a demon, dude, you can afford the full calories of an actual Budweiser.

-So Zeb told Cnut to go fishing and he would pick some plants for dinner.
-And Cnut goes, because I’m not going to go hunting for answers when I’ve been kidnapped across time and space to the Caribbean, definitely not.
+So Zeb told Cnut to go fishing, and he would pick some plants for dinner.
+And Cnut goes fishing, because I’m not going to go hunting for answers when I’ve been kidnapped across time and space to the Caribbean, definitely not.

-Later, when they’re eating dinner, Zeb tells Cnut all the things Jasper would do to him: Feed him until he’s 800 pounds, then starve him until he’s skeletal; then inject him with super sex hormones (hang on, I’ve read this fic); then physically torture him.
+Later, when they’re eating dinner, Zeb tells Cnut all the things Jasper would do to him: Feed him until he’s 800 pounds, then starve him until he’s skeletal; then inject him with super sex hormones (hang on, I’ve read this fic—which pairing do you want?
+I’ve got them all); then physically torture him.
 Really that’s actually not all that creative.
 I’d think someone of Jasper’s reputation would be more creative.

 A rather sad smile that didn’t reach his brown eyes that had, yes, incredibly long lashes.